taikoxyz/docs/src/content/docs/guides/set-up-your-wallet.md

 ---
-title: Setup your wallet
+title: Set up your wallet
-description: This guide will help you setup your wallet to start using Taiko.
+description: This guide will help you set up your wallet to start using Taiko.
 ---

-This guide will help you setup your wallet to start using Taiko.
+This guide will help you set up your wallet to start using Taiko.

 ## Prerequisites